Sebastião Melo: Censorship of graffiti critical of Melo

 The mural, Chimelo, that was the subject of legal action in 2024.

 During his 2024 reelection campaign, the Electoral Courts permitted the removal of graffiti that portrayed Melo, partially submerged by flooding.
-The mural, dubbed Chimelo, was made by the artist Filipe Harp, and was based off an illustration by Bruno Ortiz Monllor.
+The mural, dubbed Chimelo, was made by the artist Filipe Harp, and was based on an illustration by Bruno Ortiz Monllor.
 Chimelo was sprayed onto the wall of a cultural center in the Cidade Baixa neighborhood.
 In a decision rendered on 15 August, Judge Patrícia Hochheim Thomé judged that the panel had been framed as electoral propaganda in the locality or loosely covered by legislation.
 She ruled that the mural be removed within 24 hours, or be faced with a fine of $5,000 real in case of insubordination, and was rapidly covered up.

 In September of that year, however, the state Regional Electoral Court (TRE) reauthorized the reproduction of the mural.
 The art was understood by the Public Electoral Ministry (MPE) was to be interpreted and treated as elaborate art by a citizen who was not running as a candidate.
 Desembargador Nilton Tavares da Silva agreed with the notion and voted for the mural's authorization.
 The decision was supported by the court in a unanimous decision.